 The University has a robust set of programs in place to reduce the amount of wasted food.
 It currently donates surplus edible food, composts food waste, and engages students and staff in the program by providing handson education and coordinating interactive events.
 Thanks to the campus's sustainability efforts, including food donation and source separation of food scraps for composting, the University is saving over \$10,000 per year.
-While it had excellent foundations for material management on campus, the University contacted the Center for EcoTechnology (CET) for support with food waste, recycling, and trash collections and communication.
+While it had excellent foundations for material management on campus, the University contacted CET for support with food waste, recycling, and trash collections and communication.